 Basil is one of the easiest herbs to grow in pots.
 It is an amazing herb to use in the kitchen too.
 Once you’ve started growing Basil it will be hard to stop, as you’ll end up using it so much more than you do if you’re currently buying it from the supermarket.
 Our guide to growing basil in pots covers all the detail that you need to have a successful Basil harvest month after month.
-We’ll go through growing basil from seed, growing from cuttings, even growing from a supermarket plant.
-Plus there are details on watering, pruning and feeding as well as the best place to situate your basil plants for the maximum results!
+We’ll go through growing basil from seed, growing from cuttings, and even growing from a supermarket plant.
+Plus there are details on watering, pruning, and feeding as well as the best place to situate your basil plants for maximum results!
 Come on in and read about how to grow basil in pots.

 Why Grow Basil in Pots

 Growing Basil in Pots is particularly easy as you’re able to position the pot in the right place for optimum growing conditions for this most versatile of herbs.
 Growing your basil in containers also make it easier to control the size of the plant and to keep an eye on it.
 Our basil forest on the kitchen windowsill has eager eyes on it throughout the day – we can’t miss when it needs a little more water, or a little less or even a trim.
 Plus we get to see when the Basil is about to flower and deal with it quickly.

 Growing your own Basil will save you a lot of money.
 Oh, I know how expensive the supermarket Basil plants or, or even the cut basil.
 Growing your own Basil in containers will also have you using a lot more Basil in your cooking too.
 And then it’s really hard to go back to buying it, without bankrupting yourself!

 How to Plant Basil